Potential New Boyfriend

 "Potential New Boyfriend" is a song written by Steve Kipner and John Lewis Parker, and recorded by American entertainer Dolly Parton.
 The song peaked at number 20 on the U.S. country singles chart.
-It was released in April 1983 as the only single to be released from Parton's album Burlap & Satin.
+It was released in April 1983 as the lead and only single from Parton's album Burlap & Satin.
 The song was also popular in discos and dance clubs, and in addition to the standard 45 RPM single, an extended-play dance remix single was released.
 The single was also accompanied by one of Parton's first music videos, which was directed by Steve Barron.

-The record is notable in being Parton's first song to be more successful on a chart other than country music, peaking at number 13 on Billboards Dance Chart.
-The song was covered by American actor and drag performer, Willam Belli.
-The song is featured on his debut album and released as the ninth single via iTunes on July 26, 2013.
+The record is notable for being Parton's first song to be more successful on a non-country music US Billboard chart, peaking at number 13 on the Dance Club Chart and number 20 on the Hot Country Songs Chart.